6 Easy and Fun Science Experiments for Kids

 If you’ve ever stared at a lava lamp, you know how mesmerizing it is.
 So imagine how excited your kids will be to make their own courtesy of Mom Inspired Life.
 All that’s required is vegetable oil, water, food coloring, and Alka-Seltzer tablets.
 How does it work?
 Water and oil don’t mix, and oil doesn’t change color but water, when mixed with food coloring, does.
 The effervescent tablets react with water to supply the bubbles, which rise to the top of the glass, then pop and fall back to the bottom.
 Plop, plop, fizz, fizz, oh what fun this science experiment for kids is!

-This fun science experiment for kids from Preschool Powol Packets doubles as a magic show.
+This fun science experiment for kids at home from Preschool Powol Packets doubles as a magic show.
 Simply fill a Ziploc bag about two-thirds full of water and then carefully poke a sharp pencil all the way through it.
 For dramatic effect, hold the bag over your child’s head and watch him squirm.
 Don’t worry: Not a drop will spill.
 Plastics are made of long chains of molecules called polymers.
 Piercing the bag forces them apart, but they quickly press back as much as possible, sealing the hole you’ve made.
-When you’re done, pull the pencils out over the sink to prove this was actual science, not a mere trick.
+When you’re done, pull the pencils out over the sink to prove this was actual science, not a mere magic trick.

-Back to the kitchen for this one from Kids Activities Blog.
+Back to the kitchen for this cool science experiment from Kids Activities Blog.
 Using a spoon, gently place a raw egg (in its shell) in a cup or jar filled with white vinegar.
 This acid will slowly break down the shell, which is made of calcium, a base.
 Tell your kids to be patient: It takes about 15 minutes for the egg to start bubbling, but after about eight hours it will start to spin and dance as the gases are released from the shell.
 The egg also absorbs the liquid and swells due to the process of osmosis.
 In roughly three days, you’ll have a “naked” egg with a soft permeable membrane that’s irresistibly squishy.
 This is one science experiment for kids that is both gross and oh-so-cool!